 Although typically active at dawn, dusk and through the night, in quieter places it’s not unusual to encounter a fox in daylight, particularly in winter, padding along a favourite woodland ride, stopping every few paces to listen, to stare down, to nose amongst the grass, to pounce on unfortunate prey items, and scent-mark prominent objects.

 Night-time vocalisations sometimes betray fox presence.
 The ‘vixen's scream’, a series of eerie shrieks, can be heard intermittently throughout the year, whilst breeding season territorial sounds are heard most often from December to February.
-The two most common fox sounds: a mid-tone ‘wow-wow-wow’ bark and a fearsome ‘waaaaaaaa’, sometimes given by a stationary animal but also given on the move, allowing nocturnal passage through the woods to easily be followed.
+The two most common fox sounds, a mid-tone ‘wow-wow-wow’ bark and a fearsome ‘waaaaaaaa’, sometimes given by a stationary animal but also given on the move, allow nocturnal passage through the countryside to be easily followed.

 But evidence of a fox’s passing is more often encountered than the fox.

-Fox scent marking sometimes leaves a lingering, strongly musky, pungent aroma that is readily discernable to the human nose, whilst fox paw prints may occasionally be noticed - they are quite small and typically narrower than those of dogs.
+Fox scent lingering in the air may be detected, whilst fox paw prints may occasionally be noticed - they are quite small and typically narrower than those of domestic dogs.

 References: